noahgibbs/photo_org/README.md

 screensavers, or even just wanting some "theme" as if the screensaver were a music playlist.

-The idea here is that you can run the organizer program on a set of directories that tag the photos in different ways.
+The idea here is that you can run the organiser program on a set of directories that tag the photos in different ways.
 The tags could be where they were taken or who is in them, for instance.
 And you can specify that certain tags are mandatory (only those photos) or excluded (not those photos.)
-The organizer can then produce a directory of links to the appropriate photos suitable for a screensaver program or a directory of desktop images.
+The organiser can then produce a directory of links to the appropriate photos suitable for a screensaver program or a directory of desktop images.